mairfarooq21/e-commerce/README.md

 ## <a name="tech-stack">Tech Stack</a>

-- Next.js
+- React.js
-- Tailwind CSS
+- Tailwindcss
-- TypeScript
+- Node.js
-- Liveblocks
+- Express
-- ShadCN
+- MongoDB

 ## <a name="features">Features</a>